 -American Academy of Periodontology

 Dr. Black was selected as a finalist for the VOLPE International Periodontal Research Competition at The Ohio State University.
 The VOLPE competition is for the best clinical research in periodontology by students in dentistry, where she placed third.
 Her research focused on peri-implantitis, a condition where implants undergo bone loss following bacterial infection.
 She examined the efficacy of various decontamination methods as well as the effects whether those methods can increase bone loss.

 Dr. Black was recently selected as one of four clinical research finalists at the Balint Orban Memorial Award.
 The renowned competition has been a featured even at the American Academy of Periodontology’s Annual Meeting since 1960 for clinical or basic research presented by periodontal residents.

 Caring and Committed

-Dr. Black has dreamed of a career in dentistry since she was very young and is thrilled to begin working in Indianapolis.
+Dr. Black has dreamed of a career in dentistry since she was very young and is thrilled to begin working in Carmel.
 New to the community, Dr. Black enjoys jogging, skiing, cooking, traveling and spending time with her family and friends.